Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 Notice how we have now specified all the disks on the BOOT line, plus the SELECT_COPY disk.
 You need to go through all the installer questions a second time, and again you need to create the backup copy.
 Once you get to the partition question, select to skip and the install will then ask for the Operating and finally (if you elected to install it) the Shell disk.
 After this it will ask to reset the computer, so use the Reset guest system option in DOSBox-X to go back to the ``Z:\>`` prompt.

 ### Full install from 5.25" media
 This process is basically the same as for the 3.5" media, but you have more disks and they are labelled differently.
+You will also need two blank disks.

 ### Booting MS-DOS 4.0x from HDD
 Now that you have created a bootable HDD image you can boot it from the DOSBox-X ``Z:\>`` prompt with the following commands: